vesonet/youtube-auto-delete-watch-later/README.md

 https://imgur.com/rHq7bR9

-THE CODE TO COPY IS IN THE FILE "youtube-auto-delete-watch-later.js" HERE.
+THE CODE TO COPY IS IN THE FILE "youtube-auto-delete-watch-later.js" ABOVE.